-Academic Participation Criteria Total Observed Structured Clinical Examination (OSCE) In order to pass the OSCE, the student must: 10% Obstetrical emergencies simulation preparation and participation Assignments will be graded, and points awarded for successful completion.
+Academic Participation Criteria Total Observed Structured Clinical Examination (OSCE) In order to pass the OSCE, the student must: score at least 60% on the OSCE checklist complete the OSCE without the encounter needing to be halted exhibit professionalism and preparedness Failure of the OSCE will result in remediation and repeat of the OSCE.
+A second failed OSCE attempt will result in failure of the clerkship.
+10% Obstetrical emergencies simulation preparation and participation Assignments will be graded, and points awarded for successful completion.
 2% Oral assessment of medical knowledge and critical thinking Each student will participate in a 1:1 meeting with the OBGYN Clerkship Director or designee to complete an oral assessment of medical knowledge and critical thinking.
 Recognizing that a multiple-choice exam is not the best way for some students to demonstrate their skills in these areas, this oral assessment will provide an opportunity for students to demonstrate their knowledge and critical thinking skills in a standardized environment.
 6% Written documentation portfolio Each student will submit one H&P (including their A&P) and one SOAP note (also including their A&P) 4 weeks prior to the end of the LIC Term.
 They must email the OBGYN Clerkship Director when this has been submitted to set up a time to discuss the assignment.
 2%